blockonomics/whmcs-bitcoin-plugin/README.md

 Accept bitcoin, bitcoin cash and USDT (ETH ERC-20) on your WHMCS site, payments go directly into your wallet

 ## Description ##
-- Accept bitcoin payments on your website with ease
+- No middle man.
+Payment goes straight to your wallet
 - On-site payment.
 Customers never leaves your store
 - Fast and easy setup.
 No waiting for API approvals